 There is still plenty for adult leaders to do at Wehinahpay.
 We promise you won't be sitting in your campsite, unless of course, that is what you want to do!
 The following are leader opportunities that we have to offer at camp.
 Leadership trainings change from week to week based on the availability of instructors.
 Some of those courses may not be offered your particular week.
-If you are a district or council level trainer feel free to talk to the Prosupplies and ingredients.
-A fridge is available for food storage.
-NOTE: fire restrictions control this activity.
+If you are a district or council level trainer feel free to talk to the Program Director and teach a course.